 - Surgical biopsy

 A pathologist examines FNA or biopsy tissue under a microscope and reports the findings to the surgeon.
-If the biopsy is positive for cancer, the surgeon is likely to recommend that all the lymph nodes in the area be removed (lymphadenectomy).
-If it is negative, this may not be necessary.
+If the biopsy is positive for cancer, the surgeon may recommend that all the lymph nodes in the area be removed (completion lymphadenectomy).

 Examining lymph nodes around the site of the primary cancer can help determine the extent of cancer spread via the lymph vessels.
 Spread to the nearby lymph nodes may reduce the chance of survival (prognosis), and the cancer may require different treatment.